Hello everyone, I’m Vasco, a fellow online course creator just like you.

 And it was something like 9h45 and I still had a whole morning in front of me!

 This feeling of huge productivity and joy with my work is something I never forgot, and although I got used to it and it’s now my new normal, I still remember those early days of self-employed home working and how that improved my life tremendously.

 My First Online Course And First Sales

 In May of 2016, I had my website that I built from scratch up and running, and I had my blog that kept growing literally every week.

 I had been learning about online course production, and I started to record my first online course.

 I filmed myself with my headset during the course, so I looked like a jet pilot.
 I made a short course of only 20 lessons or so, ordered a thumbnail from Fiverr, and I just uploaded it to Udemy and my website and prayed.

 By this time I had basically been unemployed for 4 months with no revenue, without even telling my family back home about it.

-I promoted my course website on my blog via a top menu link and some blog posts, and linked to my Udemy course in my website and some other blog posts.
+I promoted my course website on my blog via a top menu link and some blog posts and linked to my Udemy course on my website and some other blog posts.

 But because there was a ton of red-hot hype around the new technology that I was teaching, and because I had a blog that I had been building up for two years, I did get some traffic to my courses.